Mattie Howard

-Martha Alice "Mattie" Howard (November 1894–November 13, 1984?) was a high profile American, convicted criminal who became part of the Kansas City, Missouri underworld in the early part of the 20th century.
+Martha Alice "Mattie" Howard (November 11, 1894–November 13, 1984) was a high profile American, convicted criminal who became part of the Kansas City, Missouri underworld in the early part of the 20th century.
 Through her participation in criminal activity, Howard became a celebrity.
+She was known as the "Queen of the Underworld."
 She served six years and six months in the Missouri State Penitentiary after being convicted on the charge of 2nd degree murder.
 Upon release she became an evangelist, traveling throughout the United States sharing her life story.

-Biography
+Early life

-Mattie was born in Preston, Idaho in November 1894 the daughter of Charles P. (b.
-1860) and Mattie (nee Keenan) Howard (b.
+Martha ("Mattie") Alice Howard was born in Preston, Idaho in November 1894 the daughter of Charles P. (b.
+1860) and Martha (nee Keenan) Howard (b.
 1867).
 She was raised in the Denver, Colorado area.
+Mattie Howard was one of their twelve children, though only six survived to adulthood.
+Howard attended St. Mary's, a Catholic school for girls, and eventually converted to Catholicism.

 Charles was frequently absent from the home during her childhood and formative years.
 There were many times when coal for heating and food were in short supply.
 Conflict at home with her brothers eventually caused her to flee to Limon, Colorado where she worked in the Limon depot and Grier House at around the age 17.
 For this work she received $12.00 per week, plus tips, along with free room and board.
 Becoming homesick, she returned home only to be pursued by a suitor which caused her to disappear again.

 On the night of December 8, 1914, Mattie's brother Robert (Oliver Robert, or O.B., as he was called), Albert C. Pagel, Jr. and a third man robbed the United States Post Office in Walsenburg, Colorado. $15,000 USD, which was supposed to go to the local bank went missing in that robbery.
 They committed this crime while stationed with the Cavalry, in Walsenburg, during the unrest in the coal fields of that period.

+Crimes

-She was accused of murdering Kansas City pawnbroker and diamond dealer Joseph Morino on May 23, 1918.
+Howard was accused of murdering Kansas City pawnbroker and diamond dealer Joseph Morino on May 23, 1918.
 Morino was found at the Touraine Hotel, 1412 Central Street.
 He had been killed by a blow to the head.